tjwaterman99/tjwaterman99/docs/analytics-engineering.md

 Helping organizations extract value from their data, through collecting, organizing, and interpreting.

+From one of the founders on stackoverflow: https://news.ycombinator.com/item?id=24656588 "Our product, dbt (https://www.getdbt.com/), has come to be synonymous with the practice of analytics engineering, defining an entire industry."

 ## Interpreting

 Interpreting requires lots of local knowledge.
 Imagine your user count increased this quarter by 20%, but previous quarters it was at 10%.
 What happened?
 Was it the new marketing campaigns?